dar7an/ipl-sentiment-trading/README.md

 ## Contributing

 This is a personal portfolio project, but suggestions and improvements are welcome!
-Feel free to open an issue or submit a pull request.
+Feel free to submit a pull request and built upon the idea.